 In recent years, the NBA has seen a surge of international players and teams making waves in the league.
 This global expansion has led to exciting clashes between talented athletes from all corners of the globe, with NBA players from South Carolina among those rising to the challenge facing international opponents.

-Many of these South Carolinian athletes have participated in multinational tournaments and events, such as the FIBA World Cup and the Olympic Games.
+Many South Carolinian athletes have participated in multinational tournaments and events, such as the FIBA World Cup and the Olympic Games.
 These experiences have helped them grow as players, while representing their home state and country on the global stage.

 South Carolina’s NBA Legacy